-The Committee should represent the racial/ethnic diversity and lived experience of the communities served by the TCDSB.
-The Committee shall be comprised of a total of 16 voting members as follows:
+The Committee should represent the racial/ethnic diversity and lived experience of the communities served by the TCDSB, and those who have an understanding of race relations and anti-racism.
+The Committee shall be comprised of a total of 14 voting members as follows:

-- No more than four (4) Trustees

-- Chair and Vice Chair of the Board of Trustees (Ex-Officio)

-- No more than two (2) TCDSB students;

-- No more than two (2) TCDSB parents/guardians;

-- No more than two (2) TCDSB staff;

-- One (1) Indigenous community member; and,

-- No more than three (3) community members [one (1) of whom may be a member of the Roman Catholic clergy/a Religious Order].
+- No more than two (2) Trustees - Chair and Vice Chair of the Board of Trustees (Ex-Officio) - No more than three (3) TCDSB students/alumni, only one (1) of whom may be a TCDSB graduate; - No more than two (2) TCDSB parents/guardians; - No more than two (2) TCDSB staff; - One (1) Indigenous community member; and, - No more than four (4) community members [one (1) of whom shall be a member of the Roman Catholic clergy/a Religious Order; the position shall remain empty when no suitable candidate is available and will not count towards quorum.]